ollisulopuisto/transcript-checker/README.md

 2.  **Select Language**: Use the buttons at the top to choose the UI language (English/Finnish).
 It should default to whatever the browser's set to.
 3.  **Choose Action**:
     *   **Load Existing VTT**: Click this to load an existing audio file and its corresponding VTT file.
-        *   Click the first "Choose File" button to select your audio file (e.g., MP3, WAV, OGG).
+        *   Click the first "Choose File" button to select your audio file (e.g., MP3, WAV, OGG, FLAC).
         *   Click the second "Choose File" button to select the corresponding VTT transcription file (`.vtt`).
-    *   **Generate VTT from Audio**: Click this to generate a new transcript from an audio file (uses a *simulated* API call in this version).
+    *   **Generate VTT from Audio**: Click this to generate a new transcript from an audio file using the Gemini API.
         *   Click the "Choose File" button to select your audio file.
-        *   (Optional) Enter an API key (not used in the simulation).
+        *   Enter your valid Google AI API key in the input field.
+You can obtain one from [Google AI Studio](https://aistudio.google.com/app/apikey).
         *   Click the "Generate Transcript" button.
-Wait for the simulated process to complete.
+Wait for the API call to complete.
+This may take some time depending on the audio length.
 4.  **Check & Edit** (Appears after files are loaded or generated):
     *   The name of the loaded/generated VTT file is displayed above the editor.
     *   Play the audio using the controls.
 Adjust playback speed if needed.